 How much money will you need to retire?
 If you’re like the majority of Americans, you don’t know the answer.

 A Bankrate survey from June 2018 found that 61 percent of Americans don’t know how much they will need to have saved to fund their retirement.
-Meanwhile, half of working families will endure a lower standard of living when they retire, according to Boston College’s Center for Retirement Research.
+Meanwhile, a separate March 2019 survey found that 21 percent of working Americans aren’t saving at all.
+It’s no surprise then that half of working households are “at risk” of not being able to maintain their standard of living when they retire, according to the National Retirement Risk Index (NRRI) from Boston College’s Center for Retirement Research.

 Clearly, something is going wrong with retirement planning.